Skip to main content

 • Cultivating mutually beneficial relationships with the business sector by forming long-term business-education partnerships, including for innovation and skills anticipation

-• Working together to continuously review and update curricula to ensure its relevance to learner and labour market needs, in particular for work based learning and apprentices
+• Working together to continuously review and update curricula to ensure its relevance to learner and labour market needs, in particular for work-based learning and apprenticeships, in line with the European Framework on Quality and Effective Apprenticeships and building synergies with the European Alliance for Apprenticeships

 • Co-operation with Public Employment Services and civil society to up-skill and re-skill unemployed and inactive